Here is a sneak peek at one of the stories from Completely Yours …

 Annie swallowed hard, trying to ignore the butterflies flittering through her stomach.
 Her chest rose and fell as he untwined their fingers and placed his hand on her cheek.
 She twisted her hips to face him completely, and he leaned forward, his gaze resting on her lips.

 Her heart hammered in her chest.
 Holy crap.
 Could she really kiss a guy she’d just met yesterday?
 Before she could decide, Lucas broke the little space between them, gently brushing his lips against hers.

 Oh, sweet Heaven.
 Her knees buckled as his cologne enveloped her in a cocoon of nutmeg and sandalwood.
 Pushing her worries aside, she loosely wrapped her arms around his neck and tipped her chin up, fully giving in to the sweet, tantalizing kiss.

 It was the type of first kiss she never wanted to end.
 And in that moment, her mind was made up.
 She couldn’t imagine going home, wondering what could have been.
 With every fiber of her being, she wanted to see if things could work between her and Lucas.

-Read the rest of the story in Book 2 of the Love Story Collection!
+Read the rest of the story in Completely Yours!